MeharJashwanth/MeharJashwanth/README.md

 - 👋 Hi, I’m @MeharJashwanth
 - 👀 I’m interested in ...
-AWS
+AWS-DevOps
-- 🌱 I’m currently learning ...Jenkins, Hadoop, Apache Spark
+- 🌱 I’m currently learning ...Jenkins, Ansible, Docker, Kubernetes
 - 💞️ I’m looking to collaborate on ...Projects
 - 📫 How to reach me ...